cememirsenyurt/TextEditor/README.md

 # TextEditor

-# Terminal Based Text Editor
-This powerful terminal-based text editor, crafted as part of the ICS45C course under the guidance of Professor Thornton at the University of California, Irvine.
-This project leverages the core concepts of C++ programming, including abstract classes, inheritance, and the Command pattern, to create an efficient text editing environment within the command line interface.

 # Introduction
 In the modern era of graphical user interfaces, the command line remains a potent tool for many professionals.
 The transition to text-based command-line tools can be challenging, yet rewarding, offering unparalleled efficiency and flexibility.
 This text editor embodies this philosophy, providing a streamlined text editing experience that harks back to the simplicity and power of traditional command-line editors.